apache/struts-site/source/core-developers/parameters-interceptor.md

 ## Parameters

 - `ordered` - set to true if you want the top-down property setter behaviour
-- `acceptParamNames` - a comma delimited list of regular expressions to describe a whitelist of accepted parameter names.
+- `acceptParamNames` - a comma delimited list of regular expressions to describe a allowlist of accepted parameter names.
   Don't change the default unless you know what you are doing in terms of security implications
 - `excludeParams` - a comma delimited list of regular expressions to describe a denylist of not allowed parameter names
-- `acceptedValuePatterns` - a comma delimited list of regular expressions to describe a whitelist of accepted parameter values
+- `acceptedValuePatterns` - a comma delimited list of regular expressions to describe a allowlist of accepted parameter values
 - `excludeValuePatterns` - a comma delimited list of regular expressions to describe a denylist of not allowed parameter values
 - `paramNameMaxLength` - the maximum length of parameter names; parameters with longer names will be ignored; the default is 100 characters